 In affiliate programs, marketers make money by promoting products or services created by other (often much larger) companies.
 Sometimes, scammers will create fake products or services, and promote them under the name of a well-established business.

-Unsuspecting marketers may than assume that the deal is credible – especially since false programs can be very thorough.
-Scammers will often craft full product catalogs, and write ‘customer’ reviews for each offering.
+Unsuspecting marketers may then assume that the deal is credible – especially since false programs can be very thorough.
+Scammers will often craft full product catalogs, and write fake customer reviews for each offering.
 They’ve even been known to promote their businesses by using paid phony spokespeople.

 Real brands take the time to carefully photograph their offerings.
 Fake ones simply steal pictures from other websites:

 If you aren't sure whether a program or product is real, your first port of call should be to check the brand's official website.
 You should be able to find the products or services in question, and likely a page for the affiliate program as well.
 If you can’t, then it’s probably a trap.

 Another effective way to identify fake products or programs is to do your research.
 Enter a search term like “[product name] affiliate scam” in Google Search and see what comes up.
 If you've been drawn to a fake, chances are other people have been, too.
 And those who've been burned are likely to talk about it online.

 It may also be worth contacting the business' owners directly.
 They’ll be best equipped to provide a solid answer, and may even escalate the issue further to prevent other affiliate marketers from being scammed.

 The popularity of affiliate marketing means that it's easy to get involved in.
 At the same time, it's also led to a proliferation of false programs, suspicious claims, and outright scams.
 If you're looking to become an affiliate marketer, it's vital to know what you should watch out for.

 Three of the most common affiliate scams include: